-- 10.2 In addition to the central record, where an incident has been reported against a member of RAD staff or a volunteer, a note relevant to the incident and/or any relevant documents will also be kept securely in the personal file of the person concerned when the case has been concluded. - 10.3 In addition to the central record, where an incident is reported against a Faculty of Education student, a note relevant to the incident and/or any relevant documents will also be passed to the Registrar to be kept securely in the student's record. - 10.4 In addition to the central record, where an incident is reported against an RAD member, a note relevant to the incident will be passed to the Head of Global Membership to be kept securely against their membership record. - 10.5 Where an allegation was made against a visitor to the RAD, records will be kept securely by the Head of Human Resources. - 10.6 Incidents will be reported confidentially in an anonymous form to the Safeguarding Committee and the Board of Trustees at their meetings.
-Any concerns or patterns that emerge will be identified and dealt with appropriately by the Safeguarding Committee. - 10.7 All records will be kept in accordance with the RAD's Information Management Policy and Procedures, including relevant retention schedules and arrangements for locked secure storage. - 10.8 In order to monitor this Policy, the Safeguarding Committee reviews reports on the status of the Safeguarding Policy and its application, including training completion, for each of its National Offices and for Safeguarding incidents worldwide at each of its quarterly meetings.
+- 10.1 Details of any incidents relating to safeguarding children and adults at risk or Prevent are collated by SSOs and kept in a locked secure central record within the Human Resources Department.
+Electronic safeguarding forms are stored in a secure HR folder on the shared drive. - 10.2 In addition to the central record, where an incident is reported against a Faculty of Education student, a note relevant to the incident and/or any relevant documents will also be passed to the Registrar to be kept securely in the student's record. - 10.3 In addition to the central record, where an incident is reported against an RAD member, a note relevant to the incident will be passed to the Head of Global Membership to be kept securely against their membership record. - 10.4 Where an allegation was made against a visitor to the RAD, records will be kept securely by the Head of Human Resources. - 10.5 Child and adult safeguarding records will be kept in line with Government policy. - In England, Scotland and Wales, the file should be kept until the child is 25 (this is seven years after they reach the school leaving age) (Information and Records Management Society (IRMS), 2019). - In Northern Ireland, the government recommends that child protection files should be kept until the child's 30th birthday (Department of Education, 2016). - 10.6 Safeguarding allegations will be placed in the employee's personnel file, or the records relating to freelancers, volunteers or contractors be kept until the person reaches retirement age or for a period of 10 years from the date of the allegation, if that is longer. - 10.7 Incidents will be reported confidentially in an anonymous form to the Safeguarding Committee and the Board of Trustees at their meetings.
+Any concerns or patterns that emerge will be identified and dealt with appropriately by the Safeguarding Committee. - 10.8 All records will be kept in accordance with the RAD's Information Management Policy and Procedures, including relevant retention schedules and arrangements for locked secure storage.

+10.9 In order to monitor this Policy, the Safeguarding Committee reviews reports on the status of the Safeguarding Policy and its application, including training completion, for each of its National Offices and for Safeguarding incidents worldwide at each of its quarterly meetings.
 In addition, the Safeguarding Committee reviews the Risk Register and associated actions at each of its quarterly meetings.
 The Safeguarding Committee reports form the basis of the Annual Safeguarding Report to Trustees on incidents, policy compliance, training completion and progress on risk management.

-II.
-Review of policy and procedures
+11. Review of policy and procedures

-11.1 The Policy is reviewed by the Safeguarding Committee, SSOs, DSOs, the Executive Board and the Board of Trustees annually or more frequently in response to new legislation or where an incident has occurred that requires an adjustment to processes within.
-It will be reviewed externally where it is considered necessary, to ensure that the Policy continues to meet the safeguarding legislation and best practice.
+11.1 The Policy is reviewed by the Safeguarding Committee, the Safeguarding Manager, SSOs, DSOs, the Executive Board, and Trustee for Safeguarding and the Board of Trustees annually or more frequently in response to new legislation or where an incident has occurred that requires an adjustment to processes within.
+It will be reviewed externally where it is considered necessary, to ensure that the policy continues to meet the safeguarding legislation and best practice.